NSDTI in the News

 Article: Sepsis: Standard of Care Fails While Novel Meds and Diagnostics Go Unused.

-On April 2, 2021, BioSpace published an article that mentioned the need for integrated sepsis data and the National Sepsis Registry Initiative.
-From the piece: “‘One of the things missing from the sepsis conversation is data.
+APR 4, 2021 “‘One of the things missing from the sepsis conversation is data.
 We don’t have the data to advance clinical practice and innovation because it’s siloed among the states (and healthcare systems),’ and the players aren’t talking to one another, Thomas Heymann, president and CEO of the Sepsis Alliance, told the Salon audience.”
-To read it, click here.
+To read the full write-up in BioSpace, click here.

 OP-ED: A National Sepsis Registry Could Help Defeat Sepsis, a Big Contributor to Covid-19 Deaths

-On June 9, 2020, STAT published an op-ed authored by Steve Q. Simpson, Karin H. Molander, and Rommie Duckworth outlining the need for a National Sepsis Registry.
+JUN 9, 2020 Steve Q. Simpson, Karin H. Molander, and Rommie Duckworth authored a STAT op-ed outlining the need for a national collection of sepsis-relevant data.
 To read it, click here.

 Using Claims Data for Sepsis:

 Sepsis Among Medicare Beneficiaries: 2.
 The Trajectories of Sepsis, 2012–2018*, Buchman, TG, Simpson, SQ, Sciarretta, KL, et al. March 2020.

 Sepsis Among Medicare Beneficiaries: 3.
 The Methods, Models, and Forecasts of Sepsis, 2012–2018*, Buchman, TG, Simpson, SQ, Sciarretta, KL, et al. March 2020.

 Incidence and Trends of Sepsis in US Hospitals Using Clinical vs Claims Data, 2009-2014, Rhee, C, Dantes, R, Epstein, L, et al. Sept 2017.